Delivering Healthcare benefits to people in parks, to help the parks themselves.

-Park.Doctor is a not-for-profit, independent healthcare organisation with a unique purpose – integrating healthcare in protected areas for the benefit of conservation.
+Park.Doctor is a not-for-profit, independent healthcare organisation that creates healthcare services in protected areas to support the efforts to conserve these natural areas.

 Rangers confront tropical illness, accidents and armed violence.
 For the last ten years, we have lost over 100 rangers every single year, and most of these deaths are preventable.
 Healthcare could support them, keeping them physically and mentally strong and avoiding preventable death.

 ALL MILITARY FORCES HAVE A CAPABLY MEDICAL SUPPORT SYSTEM BEHIND THEM.
 RANGERS DON’T.

 “Largest ever survey on wildlife rangers unearths severe lack of basic healthcare, training and equipment.“

 – WORLD WIDE FUND FOR NATURE (WWF), 2018

 For two decades, Conservation has been looking for alternatives to ‘protectionism’.
 If Parks can provide real value, communities will protect them.
 Healthcare is universally valued – it’s a tool that Park managers could use to gain community buy-in and improve Park security and longevity.